ibm-cloud-docs/containers/cs_apps.md

         {: codeblock}

 When you are done with the Kubernetes dashboard, use `CTRL+C` to exit the `proxy` command.
+After you exit, the Kubernetes dashboard is no longer available.
+Run the `proxy` command again to restart the Kubernetes dashboard.

 ## Allowing public access to apps
 {: #cs_apps_public}